conancom/race-condition-simulator/README.md

 8) Press apply and you should be ready to go.

-9) Run the programm by Running the Main.java File. 👊
+9) Run the program by Running the Main.java File. 👊